Home to outstanding species including lion, leopard, antelope and over 650 types of birds, QENP is connected to Kibale’s southern sector.

 In the 1960s, Queen Elizabeth National Park hosted one of the highest levels of large mammal biomass ever measured on earth.
 The complex ecosystem includes grassland, woodland, open plains with fig and acacia trees, forests and swamps, leading to a great diversity of wildlife.

-It is NNF’s mission to reconcile the needs of the people with the protection of wild spaces.
+It is NNF’s mission to reconcile the needs of people with the protection of wild spaces.
 Through leadership, mentoring, education and empowerment, we are re-writing the story of community conservation.

 Together, YOU, our team and the people of Uganda can make sure this paradise is never lost.